prithush92/Predictive-Analytics-for-Interview-Selection/README.md

 # Interview-Intel: Predictive Analytics for Interview Status

 This machine learning project aimed to revolutionize the hiring process for a large MNC conducting over 1 lakh interviews annually.
 The goal was to predict interview statuses, providing recruiters with insights into interview sanity and bias detection.

-The project secured the 2nd prize in a competitive hackathon, highlighting its significant impact on the recruitment pipeline.
+*The project secured the 2nd prize in hackathon orgainzed by Imarticus Learning in collaboration with KPMG, highlighting its significant impact on the recruitment pipeline.*

 ## Project Overview